mukulbhatia799/Language-Learning-Tracker/README.md

 ## 📌 Notes
 - Ensure you have a valid **Google Gemini API Key** to generate AI-based questions.
 - For deployment, configure environment variables for both frontend and backend in your hosting platform.

----

-## 📜 License
-MIT License.
-Feel free to use and modify for your own projects.